 Pre-Registration is required.
-RSVP below by Tuesday, February 26.
+RSVP Online by Tuesday, February 25.

-Please note that this is not a recruiting event but an opportunity for you to gain valuable advice from seasoned professionals (at all different stages of their careers) who know first-hand the challenges of jumpstarting the path to success.
-Business attire is required.
+Please note that this is not a recruiting event but an opportunity for you to gain valuable advice from seasoned professionals (at all different stages of their careers) who know first-hand the challenges of jump-starting the path to success.
+Smart dress is required.
 Light fare & beverages will be served throughout the evening.

-Ugandan-born Brian Asingia is the co-founder of The Pearl Dream® and DreamAfrica Digital Ltd. He graduated from Lafayette College in 2012, with an Engineering degree and an Economics minor.
+Ugandan-born Brian Asingia is the co-founder of The Pearl Dream, Inc. and DreamAfrica Digital Ltd. He graduated from Lafayette College in 2012, with an Engineering degree and an Economics minor.
 He has also worked for the New York Stock Exchange.
-Asingia is an alumnus of United World College USA and International House NYC.
+An alumnus of United World College USA and International House NYC.
 He writes, speaks, consults and leads youth and women driven innovations across Africa and the world.

 Ask me about: Digital Payments, Artificial Intelligence, Blockchain, Media, Africa Business and Development.

 Laura Cantekin is a producer for Feature Story News in its New York bureau where she produces radio and television for outlets in China, Singapore, Turkey, and South Africa – just to name a few.
 Her beats include the United Nations and New York city arts and culture.